theblackwidower/CICE-Scheduler/README.md

 ## Installation

 This application is to be run on an Apache Server, running PHP, with a PostgreSQL back-end.
+PHP should also be setup to access an SMTP server for the automated password email function; but this is not mandatory.

 ### PostgreSQL setup